invocarem/ai-coder/services/augustine-server/README.md

 ## Notes

-* The image uses the official `cassandra:4.1` base image, then installs Python 3, `pip`, and all Python dependencies listed in `services/augustine-server/requirements.txt` (FastAPI, uvicorn, cassandra‑driver, etc.).
-* The `start.sh` script handles the start‑up sequence and runs the FastAPI app as a non‑root user (`apiuser`).
+* The `augustine-mcp` container does **not** include Cassandra — it connects to it remotely via network.
+* The `CASSANDRA_HOST` environment variable (set to `cassandra-server` in docker-compose) configures the connection.
+* Use `docker-compose.yml` to manage the full stack.
-* If you need to modify the processor or add additional routes, edit `services/augustine-server/augustine_server.py` and rebuild the image.
+* If you need to modify the processor or add additional tools, edit `services/augustine-server/augustine_server.py` and rebuild the image.

 ---